 - Dip cutlets in egg, let excess run off then coat with almond flour

-- Melt butter over medium heat; then sauté chicken cutlets until deep golden brown on both sides
+- Melt butter over medium heat; sauté chicken until deep golden brown on both sides

 - Remove chicken and drain on paper towel

-- For tomato sauce combine tomato paste, water, Herbes de Provence and garlic in a pan; simmer for 15 minutes
+- For sauce combine tomato paste, water, Herbes de Provence, and garlic in a pan

 - Place ½ cup tomato sauce on bottom of a 7 x 11 inch baking dish

-- Spread cutlets out in a single layer; cover with remaining tomato sauce, then layer with mozzarella
+- Place cutlets in a single layer; cover with remaining tomato sauce and mozzarella